+We expect revenues to decrease from domain name owners who are distribution partners utilizing our third-party content platform as we have reduced the development and sales resources focused on those services.
+In the near term, given the current deterioration in economic conditions, we expect advertisers and enterprise partners to generally reduce their advertising and marketing services budgets.
+Certain of our large advertiser and enterprise partners are experiencing financial challenges, including issues stemming from the current deterioration in economic conditions and we expect our revenues from such advertisers and enterprise partners to trend lower in the near term as these advertisers may spend less, particularly on our proprietary traffic sources.
 Our ability to maintain and grow our revenues will depend in part on maintaining and increasing the number of click-throughs and calls performed by users of our service through our distribution partners and proprietary traffic sources and maintaining and increasing the number and volume of transactions and favorable variable payment terms with advertisers and advertising services providers, which we believe is dependent in part on marketing our Web sites and delivering high quality traffic that ultimately results in purchases or conversions for our advertisers and advertising services providers.
 We may increase our direct monetization of our proprietary traffic sources which may not be at the same rate levels as other advertising providers and could adversely affect our revenues and results of operations.
 If we do not add new distribution partners, renew our current distribution partner agreements or replace traffic lost from terminated distribution agreements with other sources or if our distribution partners' search businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
-Additionally, we use a limited number of communication providers for our call-based services.
-Furthermore, if any of these significant communication providers are unable to provide the levels of service and dedicated resources over time that we require in our business, we may not be able to replace certain of these communication providers in a manner that is efficient, cost-effective or satisfactory to our customers, and as a result our business could be materially and adversely affected.
-As revenue grows and the volume of transactions and traffic increases, we will need to expand our network infrastructure.
-Inefficiencies in our network infrastructure to scale and adapt to higher traffic volumes could materially and adversely affect our revenue and results of operations.
+If revenue grows and the volume of transactions and traffic increases, we will need to expand our network infrastruc

-The Company anticipates that these variables will fluctuate in the future, affecting our growth rate and our financial results.
+We anticipate that these variables will fluctuate in the future, affecting our growth rate and our financial results.
 In particular, it is difficult to project the number of click-throughs we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per click-through.
+It is also difficult to anticipate the impact of worldwide economic conditions on advertising budgets, including due to the economic uncertainty resulting from recent disruptions in global financial markets, although in the near term, we believe advertisers may limit their total advertising budgets.